c0ded00d1e12/ecen224/_labs/getting-started.md

 7. Click on the Remote SSH icon in the bottom left corner again and this time select the new `ssh` entry you just made by clicking **Connect to Host > doorbell-\<your\_netid\>.local**.

 8. A new window will pop up and prompt you to enter in your Pi Z2W password.
 Enter in your password.
-You can now browse through files and code on your Pi Z2W from VSCode on your lab machine.
+If this is the first time you have connected to this device, it might take a few minutes to install all the necessary dependencies.
+After it connects, you can browse through files and code on your Pi Z2W from VSCode on your lab machine.

 9. In the left toolbar on the window, click on files ![extensions]({% link assets/getting-started/files.png %}){:width="4%"} icon.